 - Strain every gallon of paint, even right out of the can (prevents tip clogging).

 - RAC tips (Reverse-a-Clean), are better even though they cost more, they save time.
 These tips can be reversed to clear clogs.
 When your fan pattern is showing ‘fingers’, you simply reverse the top, spray it into a bucket, and it is clean.
 The RAC tips from Graco go in the orange tip guard (on the accessories page also).
 This tip guard and one RAC 4 (size 515 tip) come with both the Magnum and the 210ES above.

 - Every time you stop for even a short break, soak the tip, and even the entire paint gun in a bucket (water for latex, thinner for oils, etc).
 This keeps the tip from clogging.

 When to replace: As an airless tip wears, two things change.
 The fan length gets shorter and the hole size gets larger.
 The end result is a more oval pattern than a long, thin line.

-Fresh tips not only saves you money and paint, but it also reduces overspray and extends the pump life.
+Fresh tips not only save money and paint, but it also reduces overspray and extends the pump life.

 Accessories for HVLP and Airless Tips